数据代理

 - Distinguishing Fields and Metrics: Ensure field names and metric names are not similar to avoid confusion.
 Fields not required for answering questions should be hidden, and unnecessary metrics should be deleted.

 - Intelligent Learning: It is recommended to trigger the "Intelligent Learning" task to convert general examples into dataset-specific examples.
-After execution, manually review the learning results and perform additions, deletions, or modifications to enhance the assistant's capabilities.
+After execution, manually review the learning results and perform add, delete, or modify operations to enhance the assistant's capabilities.

 Enhancing Understanding of Complex Calculations